 For years my mother has raved about George at ASDA bras, not just because of the high quality or low price but due to the vast array of sizes.
 I inherited my 38F cups from my mam, who wears a similar size (which she would prefer me not to detail on the internet).
 Because of our analogous breasts, she has always been keen to recommend great places to shop for brassieres and her firm favourite, as stated above, is the George line of lingerie.

 Being a brat in my teens and early 20s – and in some ways, wishing away my fatter frame by squeezing into badly sized, higher end lingerie brands – I ignored her sage advice to shop in supermarkets for my bras.
-Until, that is, non-essential shops closed due to lockdown measures.
+Until 2020, that is, when non-essential shops closed due to lockdown measures.
 After exhausting what the internet had to offer me in lieu of my lingerie addiction, I found myself sorting through what the supermarkets had up for grabs.

 What I found wasn’t just the cutest metallic zebra print set of all time (for £12!) but a full clothing line that was more size-inclusive than anything I’d ever found on the high street.
 In the ASDA I attended, at least, clothing was stocked up to a size 26 and there are even more sizing options available online – up to a size 30, which can be ordered through a free click and collect service.